vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

-Note: _For running async tests (they should be async since you are dealing with async code) you would require [`pytest-asyncio`](https://github.com/pytest-dev/pytest-asyncio) and decorate your test with `@pytest.mark.asyncio` or apply this mark to all tests with_
+Note: _For running async tests (they should be async since you are dealing with async code) you would require [`pytest-asyncio`](https://github.com/pytest-dev/pytest-asyncio) and decorate your test with `@pytest.mark.asyncio` or apply asyncio mark to all tests with:_

 ```python
 pytestmark = pytest.mark.asyncio
 ```

-Or you can create your own decorator as in `databases` tests:
+Another way to test async is to create your own decorator as in `databases`:
 [`async_adapter`](https://github.com/encode/databases/blob/master/tests/test_databases.py#L100-L111):

 ```python